-Visits: Sinaia (Peles Castle, Sinaia Monastery, up in the mountains- up to 2000 m by gondola, cable car or chair lift)
+Visits: Sinaia (Peles Castle, Sinaia Monastery, up in the mountains- up to 2000 m by gondola, cable car or chair lift, the amazing Transbucegi road)

 Accommodation Sinaia: Hotel Bastion is right near Peles.
 I stayed there and both the hotel and the restaurant are nice.